Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 * State - Current state of an asset - Draft, Active, Deprecated, Active.
 See [Asset management](/docs/manage_asset_catalog/asset_lifecycle/) for additional information
 * Type - API Service or other resource types (e.g., PDF and video files).
 Functionality coming soon

-You can also filter the assets by the current category, stage, state and type using the **Filter By** controls.
+You can also filter the assets by the current category / stage / state, and type using the **Filter By** controls.

 ## View asset details